 All donations to The Mathilda Fund support Ovarian Cancer Research Fund Alliance in its mission to fund the best and most promising ovarian cancer research.
 With your help, we can and will find better ways to prevent, treat, and cure this disease.

 “On behalf of my children and grandchildren, I offer my heartfelt thanks for your support.
 I was diagnosed in 2009, while expecting my first grandchild.
-Four grandchildren later, the wonderful scientific discoveries to treat and manage ovarian cancer have keep me in good health and able to appreciate all of the wonderful moments in my life!”
+Four grandchildren later, the wonderful scientific discoveries to treat and manage ovarian cancer have kept me in good health and able to appreciate all of the special moments in my life!”
 Jane

 HOW CAN YOU SUPPORT THE MATHILDA FUND?

 • Make a donation in support of The Mathilda Fund by clicking on the "General Donation" button.